-The determining force of all academic action at the University is the Faculty.
+The determining force of all academic action at The University of Akron is the Faculty.
 But in the broadest sense, it is the people themselves who vote financial assistance in the form of tax levies.
 It is the people themselves who send their children to be the majority of the University's students.

 The public responsibility for educational advancement at the University is delegated to specific individuals.
 In accordance with Ohio law, the University is governed by a Board of Directors, consisting of nine citizens who are appointed by the Mayor for overlapping terms of six years.
 This Board functions as the legal and policy-making body of the University while the University Council functions as the faculty legislative group.

 On campus, providing the necessary link between the public and its University, are a number of people who function as part of the Administration.
-This includes a President, two Vice Presidents, ten Deans, an Assistant to the President and an Auditor, Controller, Registrar, Librarian, Purchasing Agent, Director of University Relations, Director of Alumni Relations, Director of the Institute for Civic Education and Superintendent of Buildings and Grounds.
+This includes a President, three Vice Presidents, ten Deans, a Business Manager and an Auditor,

+Controller, Registrar, Librarian, Director of Purchasing, Director of University Relations, Director of Alumni Relations, Director of the Institute for Civic Education and Superintendent of Buildings and Grounds.

-The Advisers of Men, Advisers of Women, Director of Housing and the Admissions Officer, also part of the administrative table of organization, devote most of their attention directly toward the students.
+The Advisers of Men, Advisers of Women, Testing and Counseling Bureau, Director of Housing and the

+Admissions Officer, also part of the administrative table of organization, devote most of their attention directly toward the students.